twigikit/regression-modelling/README.md

 To evaluate the performance of each model, we use metrics such as accuracy, precision and recall score.

 ## Data and Assumption
-A dataset of historical lending activity from a peer-to-peer lending services is used for the modelling.
+A dataset of historical lending activity from a peer-to-peer lending services company is used for the modelling.
 This dataset has 77,526 records and contains the following variables:
 * size of the loan
 * loan interest rate
 * borrower's income